msjj622/Election_Analysis/README.md

 ## Election-Audit Results:
 - How many votes were cast in this congressional election?
-369,711 votes.
+\n 369,711 votes.
 I added to the total vote count (initial value) with this code.
 ![total_votes_code](https://github.com/msjj622/Election_Analysis/blob/main/Images/total_votes_code.png)

 Once you put this code, you will see this print text as image below.